confact/grack.cr/readme.md

 It can be used as a standalone server right away, by setting up the `http.cr` file with desirable port and address.

 if you want to add this to your own code/application, add the handler to the http server handlers.
 I haven't tried if this work with let say Lucky, but my intention is to either make this work, or make another project that depends on this to make a shard that works in Lucky.

+### Setup
+1. compile http.cr with `crystal http.cr` or `crystal build http.cr` and then `./http`
+2. create a bare git directory with the `.git` in the end of the directory name.
+Like `git init --bare test.git`
+3. then publish a branch and push to it to the local origin. the url to the repo should be as example `http://localhost:8080/test.git`
+4. should work.

+You can move the classes in src (or require them) and use them in your own http server and change them if needed.

 ## Not done yet